-SET 1 S1 / S2 / S3 / S4 LSME ESRS ED Section 5 LOME FORO ED SECTION S (version July 2023) ii. forced labour; v. freedom of association, the existence of works councils and the information, consultation and iii. adequate housing; and participation rights of workers; iv. privacy. vi. collective bargaining, including the rate of the undertaking's workforce covered by collective agreements; vii. work life balance; and viii. health and safety. (b) equal treatment and opportunities for all, including: i. gender equality and equal pay for work of equal value; ii. training and skills development; iii. employment and inclusion of persons with disabilities; iv. measures against violence and harassment in the workplace; and v. diversity. (c) other work-related rights, including those that relate to: i. child labour; ii. forced labour; iii. adequate housing; and iv. privacy.
-3. This Standard also requires an explanation of how such impacts, as well as the See Par.
-2 LSME undertaking's dependencies on its own workforce, can create material risks or opportunities for See Fall 2 25/12 the undertaking.
+, , , LSME ESRS ED Section 5 zeriz zerie ze cecion c (version July 2023) ii. forced labour; v. freedom of association, the existence of works councils and the information, consultation and iii. adequate housing; and participation rights of workers; iv. privacy. vi. collective bargaining, including the rate of the undertaking's workforce covered by collective E agreements; vii. work life balance; and viii. health and safety. (b) equal treatment and opportunities for all, including: i. gender equality and equal pay for work of equal value; ii. training and skills development; iii. employment and inclusion of persons with disabilities; iv. measures against violence and harassment in the workplace; and v. diversity. (c) other work-related rights, including those that relate to: i. child labour; ii. forced labour; iii. adequate housing; and iv. privacy.
+See Par.
+2 LSME undertaking's dependencies on its own workforce, can create material risks or opportunities for 566 7 41.7 2 25.7 2 the undertaking.
 For example, on the matter of equal opportunities, discrimination in hiring and promotion against women can reduce the undertaking's access to qualified labour and harm its reputation.
 Conversely, policies to increase the representation of women in the workforce and in upper levels of management can have positive effects, such as increasing the pool of qualified labour and improving the undertaking's reputation.
-4. This Standard covers an undertaking's own workforce, which is understood to include 3.
-For Own Workforce (S1): both people who are in an employment relationship with the undertaking ("employees") and , , , nonemployees who are either people with contracts with the undertaking to supply labour working conditions (including secure employment; working time; adequate wages; social dialogue; ("selfemployed people") or people provided by undertakings primarily engaged in "employment freedom of association, the existence of works councils and the information, consultation and activities" (NACE Code N78).
-See Application Requirement 3 for examples of who falls under own participation rights of workers; collective bargaining, including the rate of the undertaking's workforce.
-The information required to be disclosed with regard to non-employees shall not affect employees covered by collective agreements; work-life balance; and health and safety), (b) equal their status pursuant to applicable labour law. treatment and opportunities for all (including gender equality and equal pay for work of equal value; training and skills development; employment and inclusion of persons with disabilities; measures against violence and harassment in the workplace; and diversity), (c) other work-related rights (including those that relate to child labour; forced labour; adequate housing; and privacy). (b) This Standard These [draft] Disclosure Requirements cover an undertaking's own workforce, which is understood to include both people who are in an employment relationship with the undertaking ("employees") and non-employees who are either people with contracts with the undertaking to supply labour ("self-employed people") or people provided by undertakings primarily engaged in "employment activities" (NACE Code N78).
+3. For Own Workforce (S1): , , , working conditions (including secure employment; working time; adequate wages; social dialogue; freedom of association, the existence of works councils and the information, consultation and participation rights of workers; collective bargaining, including the rate of the undertaking's employees covered by collective agreements; work-life balance; and health and safety), (b) equal treatment and opportunities for all (including gender equality and equal pay for work of equal value; training and skills development; employment and inclusion of persons with disabilities; measures against violence and harassment in the workplace; and diversity), (c) other work-related rights (including those that relate to child labour; forced labour; adequate housing; and privacy). l · (b) This Standard These [draft] Disclosure Requirements cover an undertaking's own workforce, which is understood to include both people who are in an employment relationship with the undertaking ("employees") and non-employees who are either people with contracts with the undertaking to supply labour ("self-employed people") or people provided by undertakings primarily engaged in "employment activities" (NACE Code N78).
 See Application Requirement 3 for examples of who falls under own workforce.
-The information required to be disclosed with regard to non-employees shall not affect in any way the employment status pursuant to applicable labour law. law.
+The information required to be disclosed with regard t to non-employees shall not affect in any way the employment status pursuant to applicable labour law.